eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 + Number of edges in a undirected graph: *\frac{n(n - 1)}{2}*.
 + *|E| \subseteq V \times V \dots* list of lists

-See \cite{Goodrich2013} (Python version) for a more intuitive representation/diagram of the edge list structure.
+See \\cite[Figure 14.4, pp. 628]{Goodrich2013} (Python version) for a more intuitive representation/diagram of the edge list structure.

 It is simple to implement, but is not an efficient representation of graphs \\cite[pp. 600-601]{Goodrich2011}.